erikh2000/decentapp-template/README.md

 The dependencies are minimal: (see package.json)

 * webllm - For web-based LLM inference.
-* dev dependencies for Vite/Babel/Typescript (build tooling), Vitest (test runner)
+* dev dependencies for Vite/Typescript (build tooling), Vitest (test runner)

-There is no monolithic dev-dependency package to install and upgrade in the `create-react-app` style.
-You can consider the Decent App project generated from this template as "ejected".
+There is no monolithic dev-dependency package to install and upgrade.
+You are in charge of updating and revising your dependencies in the way you like.

+## What Happened to Ollama Support?
+(2.0 Update)

+I'm trying to streamline the code by removing Ollama support.
+There is a concept of a Custom LLM that I've implemented in [Hone](https://github.com/erikh2000/hone) and may bring to create-decent-app in a later release.
+This would allow using Ollama and other LLM servers/services.
+Let me know if you have an interest.

+## What Happened to Wouter/URL-Based Routes?
+(2.0 Update)

+Again, streamlining.
+I try to remove dependencies where I can.
+Much as I like Wouter, I think most devs won't need it.
+There are only two screens in the generated project, and one of them (the loading screen) isn't useful to be accessed from a URL.
+If you do want a router, feel free to install Wouter (recommended!) or your favorite library.

 ## Removing and Changing Unwanted Things